Sidorakh/http.gml/2.2.x/http.md

 | result | String OR Id.Buffer | Response returned by the server |
 | options | [Struct.HttpOptions](http.md?id=structhttpoptions) | The options struct associated with this request, including response headers if they were received |

+Returns: Nothing

 ## Function\<ErrorCallback>

-A function called on failure of an HTTP request that takes the following parameters
+A user-defined function called on failure of an HTTP request that takes the following parameters

 Note: HTTP statuses are not verified, so a request that returns a 404 or 500 error will still count as successful